 Frank proudly served 4 years in the United States Air Force as a Radar Technician including helping to build early warning sites in the United States.

 After returning from the Korean War, Frank completed his undergraduate work at Virginia Tech, receiving a BS in Business Administration in 1958, upon graduation Frank joined his father in their development and building business with the first of many subdivisions.
-Cherry Hill Park was the first of these many projects which included Motels, Apartments and offices.
-He currently serves on the Roanoke Regional Home Builders Board and as a National Director for the National Association of Home Builders.
-Frank is blessed to share his life with his wife, Liz, four grown children, two son in-laws, one daughter in-law and five beautiful grandchildren.
+Cherry Hill Park was the first of these many projects which included Motels, Apartments, and offices.
+He has serves on the Roanoke Regional Home Builders Board and as a National Director for the National Association of Home Builders.
+Frank was blessed to share his life with his wife, Liz for 66 years, has four grown children, two sons-in-law, one daughter-in-law, five grandchildren, and two great-grandchildren.